Knowledge base

 • A dedicated IP can improve a website's search engine ranking (although there are differing opinions among SEO specialists).

-• Note: Infomaniak does not allow access to websites via HTTP(S) by IP (dedicated) on managed servers; you must use a domain name that points to the IP (or use the preview URL).
+• Note: Infomaniak does not allow access to websites via HTTP(S) using dedicated IPs on managed servers; you must use a domain name that points to the IP (or use the preview URL).

 Add a dedicated IP to the website

-To add a dedicated IP to your website, refer to this guide.
+To add a dedicated IP to your website, please refer to this guide.

-If you encounter issues directing web traffic to a defined port, refer to this other guide.
+If you are experiencing issues when directing web traffic to a specific port, please refer to this other guide.

 If you can no longer access…

-• … all your email addresses that you own with Infomaniak (which usually work fine) and this with an email software/client from the same Internet network (i.e., from the same IP address provided by your ISP)…
+• … all your email addresses that you have with Infomaniak (which usually work fine) and this using an email software/client from a single Internet network (i.e., from the same IP address provided by your ISP)…

-… or if you unfortunately performed this type of operation:
+… or if you have unfortunately performed this type of operation:

-• requests returning too many errors such as mass 403 errors…
+• requests returning too many errors, such as a large number of 403 errors…

 … your access to Infomaniak servers may be blocked following the banning of the IP address (banip / ipban) of your internet connection.

-To unblock the situation, contact Infomaniak support by email and specify the domain concerned and especially your public IP address concerned.
+To resolve this, contact Infomaniak support by email, specifying the domain concerned and, above all, your public IP address.

-With a Managed Cloud Server, you can request to permanently authorize the IP address in question so that it is never blocked again, regardless of the situation.
+With a Cloud Server, you can request that the IP address in question be permanently whitelisted so that the blocking never happens again, regardless of the situation.
 To do this, you must:

-1. Have a dedicated IP associated with your Managed Cloud Server.
+1. Have a dedicated IP associated with your Cloud Server.

-2. Be aware that Infomaniak will no longer block any potential attacks from this IP; attacks or malicious access attempts from this address will no longer be automatically blocked by the security systems.
+2. Be aware that Infomaniak will no longer block any potential attacks originating from this IP.; malicious attacks or access attempts originating from this address will no longer be automatically blocked by the security systems.

-3. Confirm by email and from a contact address associated with the account (owner or administrator) that you understand and accept full responsibility in case of an attack from this IP.
+3. Confirm via email and from a contact addressassociated with the account (owner or administrator), and that you understand and accept full responsibility in the event of an attack originating from this IP address.

 Has this FAQ been helpful?